 The sustainable travel hierarchy shows that walking is the most sustainable travel mode and that this should dictate our transport design decisions.
 After walking, the diagram shows that the priorities for travel modes are cycling/scooting, e-bikes, public transport, car clubs/taxis/car sharing, private car and least priority should be given to air.

 Many larger developments in Surrey that are allocated in Local Plans are on the edge of urban settlements, thereby extending the urban boundary and the potential distances to travel to key locations.
 It is important that these new developments not only consider how prospective residents will move around that development, but also consider how more sustainable journeys can be made between that development and other settlements and community uses in the surrounding areas without reliance on the private car.
-Residents of new developments should not be faced with the private car being the only means for accessing essential facilities, such as light retail and greenspaces.
+Residents of new developments should not be faced with the private car being the only means for accessing essential facilities, such as light retail, schools and greenspaces.